enclaive/enclaive-docker-flask-sgx/README.md

 docker exec -it flask-sgx cat flask-gramine-sgx.log
 ```
 Looking at the gramine log we can see that the static file will not be accepted since its hash value
 no longer matches the initial value at startup.
+Hence we are able to prevent unnoticed tampering on predefined files by the host system.